scottdejonge/map-icons/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Turret is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, Map Icons is maintained under [the Semantic Versioning guidelines](http://semver.org/).

 ## Creators